 Chris W. Cantrell

 Mr. Cantrell also devotes a substantial portion of his practice to representing individuals harmed by defective pharmaceuticals and medical devices.
-Over the years, he has represented thousands of injured men and women in cases such as Transvaginal Mesh, Vioxx, DePuy Hip Implants, Mirena IUD, Ephedrine, Oxycontin, Fentanyl Time Released Patches, Baycol, Medtronic ICD Batteries, Medtronic Sprint Fidelis Leads, Lipitor, Fen-Phen, Kugel Hernia Mesh Patches, and Prempro.
+Over the years, he has represented thousands of injured men and women in cases such as Pelvic Mesh, Vioxx, DePuy Hip Implants, Mirena IUD, Ephedrine, Oxycontin, Fentanyl Time Released Patches, Baycol, Medtronic ICD Batteries, Medtronic Sprint Fidelis Leads, Lipitor, Fen-Phen, Kugel Hernia Mesh Patches, and Prempro.

 Mr. Cantrell is admitted to practice in state and federal courts throughout California and Alabama, including the US District Courts for the Northern, Eastern, Central, and Southern Districts of California and the Northern, Middle, and Southern Districts of Alabama.
 Mr. Cantrell is also admitted to practice before the United States Court of Appeals for the Tenth and Eleventh Circuits and the United States Court of Federal Claims.